A Min-Max Relation on Dicuts and Dijoins in Weighted Chordal Digraphs: Strongly polynomial-time algorithms

-In order to give a strongly polynomial time algorithm, we need to store the packing in a compact way.
+In order to give a strongly polynomial-time algorithm, we need to store the packing in a compact way.
 Let $\chi_J$ be the incidence vector of a dijoin $J$.
-A packing of dijoins $\sum_{J\in \mathcal{J}} \lambda(J)\chi_{J}\leq w$ is stored as a family of distinct dijoins $\mathcal{J}$ and the multipilicity of each dijoin $\lambda(J)$ in the packing.
+A packing of dijoins $\sum_{J\in \mathcal{J}} \lambda(J)\chi_{J}\leq w$ is stored as a family $\mathcal{J}$ of distinct dijoins and the multiplicity $\lambda(J)$ of each dijoin $J$ in the packing.
 Our algorithm is given in Algorithm \ref{alg}.

-The natural greedy way of mapping dijoins back from $D'$ to $D$ is shown in Algorithm \ref{alg:support} gives a control on the support of dijoins in the packing.
+The natural greedy way of mapping dijoins back from $D'$ to $D$, which is shown in Algorithm \ref{alg:support}, allows us to control the support of dijoins in the packing.
 The {\em support} of dijoins in the packing is the number of distinct dijoins $|\mathcal{J}|$.
 Let $n:=|V|$ and $m:=|A|$.
 We show that we can always build the packing of dijoins in a way that the support is bounded by $m-n+2$.
-This further implies that the algorithm runs in polynomial time, we first prove the following lemma:
+To prove that this further implies that the algorithm runs in polynomial time, we first prove the following lemma:

-\begin{lemma} The support of dijoins in the packing constructed by Algorithm \ref{alg} is at most $m-n+2$. \end{lemma} \begin{proof} In the base step, when $|V|=1$, the packing has one dijoin which is the empty set.
+\begin{lemma} The support of dijoins in the packing constructed by Algorithm \ref{alg} is at most $m-n+2$, where $n=|V|$ and $m=|A|$. \end{lemma} \begin{proof} In the base step, when $|V|=1$, the packing is the empty set.
 In each iteration, we remove one simplicial vertex.
 When constructing $\mathcal{J}$ from $\mathcal{J}'$, $|\mathcal{J}|$ can potentially increase.
-We bound the number of new dijoins in $\mathcal{J}$ in each iteration, depending on whether $\delta(\{v\})$ is a dicut.
+We bound the number of new dijoins in $\mathcal{J}$ in each iteration, depending on whether $\delta(v)$ is a dicut.